About the xcube-eopf project

 to mock STAC catalogs.
 During development an actual HTTP request is performed

 HTTP request.
-During development, to save the responses to cassettes/**.yaml
+During development, to save the responses to cassettes/**.yaml, run

 pytest -v -s --record-mode new_episodes